mtgjson/mtgjson-website/docs/getting-started/index.md

 For example, the commonly used `AllPrintings.json` file uses the [Set](/data-models/set/) Data Model within the `data` property using a Set's [code](/data-models/set/#code) property as the access key.

-::: info A Closer Look
+::: tip A Closer Look

-Here is a reduced payload of the model as an example:

 ```TypeScript
 {